Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 ## Operational Details: Production Planning and Cooperative Coordination

-Production planning is coordinated through assemblies of cooperative delegates, using participatory algorithms and labor-time accounting.
+Production planning is coordinated through the People's Banks, using participatory algorithms and labor-time accounting.
 Plans set output targets, allocate resources, and adjust for technological change, environmental constraints, and social priorities.

 Cooperative coordination is facilitated by federated networks, shared information systems, and regular meetings.
 Decision-making is transparent, inclusive, and responsive to member input.
 Mechanisms for feedback and adjustment ensure flexibility and resilience.